Skip to main content

 Connection Issues

-What to do if a connection times out?
+What to do about connection timeout?

-Possible causes:
+Possible Causes:

-2. The database server is overloaded
+2. High database server load

-3. The firewall is blocking the connection
+3. Firewall blocking connection

-// Increase the timeout period
+// Increase timeout

 const pool = mysql.createPool({

-// ...
-Other configurations
+// ... other configurations

-acquireTimeout: 120000, // increased to 2 minutes
+acquireTimeout: 120000, // Increase to 2 minutes

-timeout: 120000, // query timeout: 2 minutes
+timeout: 120000, // Query timeout 2 minutes

 connectTimeout: 60000 // Connection timeout 1 minute